awsdocs/aws-doc-sdk-examples/javav2/usecases/resilient_service/README.md

 ##### Destroy resources

-Use the SDK for Python to clean up all resources created for this example.
+Use the SDK for Java to clean up all resources created for this example.

 1. Delete the load balancer and target group.
 2. Stop all instances and delete the Auto Scaling group.